-The architect was tasked to design a full-service facility which included 20 private patient rooms, a combined urgent care emergency department and state-of-the-art surgery rooms.
+The project team was tasked to design a full-service facility which included 20 private patient rooms, a combined urgent care emergency department and state-of-the-art surgery rooms.
 The upper floors of the facility include the outpatient services.
 This design was required to meet the owner's sustainability goals, while maintaining brand consistency.

 ASI designed an extremely energy efficient thermal envelope.
 It included Low E glazing that matched the Riverview “blue”.
 The Terra cotta wall system included R-12 exterior insulation, a full air barrier along with interior insulation consisting of R-24 wool insulation and spray foam.
 The roof system’s thermal value was R-30.

-Furthermore, the architect, engineer, and owner also worked extensively to maximize the adaptability of the facility and maintain Riverview branding.
+Furthermore, CMTA worked with the architect and owner to extensively to maximize the adaptability of the facility and maintain Riverview branding.
 Space planning was constrained by the budget at a maximum of 107,000 SF for the owner’s program along with the required electrical and mechanical spaces.
 The use of heat pump units allowed smaller mechanical rooms to be located throughout the building.
 The geothermal well field also reduced mechanical space needs, because a boiler plant was not required.

 A major first for Riverview hospital was the use of a large-scale geothermal system which includes 130 geothermal vertical bores.
 Individually zoned heat pump units provide the majority of the air conditioning for the building.
 The use of heat pump chillers and heat recovery chillers was also a first for Riverview.